commonmark/commonmark-spec/README.md

 description](http://daringfireball.net/projects/markdown/syntax) leaves
 many aspects of the syntax undetermined, writing a precise spec requires making a large number of decisions, many of them somewhat arbitrary.
-In making them, I have appealed to existing conventions and considerations of simplicity, readability, expressive power, and consistency.
-I have tried to ensure that "normal" documents in the many incompatible existing implementations of Markdown will render, as far as possible, as their authors intended.
-And I have tried to make the rules for different elements work together harmoniously.
-In places where different decisions could have been made (for example, the rules governing list indentation), I have explained the rationale for my choices.
-In a few cases, I have departed slightly from the canonical syntax description, in ways that I think further the goals of Markdown as stated in that description.
+In making them, we have appealed to existing conventions and considerations of simplicity, readability, expressive power, and consistency.
+We have tried to ensure that "normal" documents in the many incompatible existing implementations of Markdown will render, as far as possible, as their authors intended.
+And we have tried to make the rules for different elements work together harmoniously.
+In places where different decisions could have been made (for example, the rules governing list indentation), we have explained the rationale for my choices.
+In a few cases, we have departed slightly from the canonical syntax description, in ways that we think further the goals of Markdown as stated in that description.

-For the most part, I have limited myself to the basic elements described in Gruber's canonical syntax description, eschewing extensions like footnotes and definition lists.
+For the most part, we have limited ourselves to the basic elements described in Gruber's canonical syntax description, eschewing extensions like footnotes and definition lists.
 It is important to get the core right before considering such things.
-However, I have included a visible syntax for line breaks and fenced code blocks.
+However, we have included a visible syntax for line breaks and fenced code blocks.

 Differences from original Markdown